Low-mode deflation for twisted-mass and RHMC reweighting in lattice QCD: Conclusions

 \section{Conclusions}

-In the course of simulating lattice QCD with $\mathrm{O}(a)$ improved Wilson fermions and twisted-mass reweighting it has been found that small but imprecisely determined twisted-mass reweighting factors can significantly affect the ensemble average of observables that are sensitive to the low eigenmodes of the light Dirac operator.\footnote{Thanks to the stochastic estimation of the reweighting factor in the traditional setup, the correctness of the results is not in question in this case.} We have shown that this issue can be resolved by exact deflation of a small number of low modes in the computation of the corresponding reweighting factor.
+In the course of simulating lattice QCD with $\mathrm{O}(a)$ improved Wilson fermions and twisted-mass reweighting, it has been found that small but imprecisely determined twisted-mass reweighting factors can negatively affect the precise estimation of ensemble averages, especially for observables sensitive to the low eigenmodes of the light Dirac operator. \footnote{Thanks to the stochastic estimation of the reweighting factor in the traditional setup, the correctness of the results is not in question in this case.} We have shown that this issue can be resolved by exact deflation of a small number of low modes in the computation of the corresponding reweighting factor.
 The procedure can be implemented without much effort and may even reduce the overall cost of the computation.

 Two other improved estimators for the twisted-mass reweighting factor have been introduced in the past.
 One is based on a frequency splitting of the quark determinant, as described in section~\ref{s:theo_tm_stoch}, and requires a much larger amount of computer time on all configurations of an ensemble to more accurately estimate a small number of reweighting factors.
 The resulting precision at tolerable cost is not competitive with the observed precision of deflated reweighting factors.
 The strategy of \cite{RQCD:2022xux} relies on a larger number of stochastic samples on configurations with small reweighting factors and a more robust estimator for the stochastic estimator.
 Low-mode deflation, on the other hand, allows to use a small number of noise sources for the estimation of the stochastic remainder on all configurations.